morrildl/warden/README.md

 that configure operation of the server, and then a `"Handlers"` block to set up instances of signing schemes.

-Here is the sample configuration file from the source tree, which corresponds to the server entry hook code in `src/main/default.go`:
+Here is a sample configuration file from the source tree, which corresponds to the server entry hook code in `src/main/warden.go`:

     {
       "Port": 9000,